lsegal/yard/docs/Tags.md

   * `@version`: Lists the version of a class, module or method

         @version 1.0

+  * `@visibility`: Sets the visibility of a DSL method.
+Only applicable to DSL method calls.
+Acceptable values are public, protected, or private.

+        @visibility public|protected|private

   * `@yield`: Describes the block.
 Use types to list the parameter names the block yields.